WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class01_Introduction/README.md

 ]
 ```

-Not only does Dremel work with nested data but also it follows a colunar type of storage; this is expected, most databases working with massive amounts of data uses this approach due advantages such as better degrees of compression and faster processing times; each field we have in our database is saved as a capacitor file containing all data of each column independently.
+Not only does Dremel work with nested data but also it follows a colunar type of storage; this is expected, most databases working with massive amounts of data use this approach due better compression and faster processing times; each field we have in our database is saved as a capacitor file containing all data of each column independently.

 But, this is not a very straightforward thing to do.
 Keep in mind that every single record we have in our database has to be divided in its tree like structure and saved in a colunar format; bellow we see a representation of that: